 The raid came shortly after the main border crossing between Beirut and Damascus was forced to close following an Israeli airstrike on October 4.
 There are currently six border crossings between Lebanon and Syria.

-Since October 1, Israel has been conducting a ground operation against Hezbollah forces in southern Lebanon, along with air strikes.
-Despite losses, Hezbollah has fought the Israeli army on the ground and fired rockets across the border.
+Since October 1, Israel has been conducting a ground operation against Hezbollah forces in southern Lebanon, along with numerous airstrikes.
+Despite losses, Hezbollah has continued to fight Israeli troops on the ground and has fired rockets across the border.
 Israel has said its main goal is to allow the return of 60,000 residents who fled shelling in the north.

 On October 13, in a message to United Nations Secretary-General Antonio Guterres, Israeli Prime Minister Benjamin Netanyahu also asked the United Nations peacekeeping force (UNIFIL) to withdraw its troops from combat areas in southern Lebanon.

-According to Prime Minister Benjamin Netanyahu, UNIFIL's presence in the region makes this force a "human shield" for Hezbollah forces.
+According to Prime Minister Benjamin Netanyahu, UNIFIL's presence in the region makes it a "human shield" for Hezbollah.

 In the message, Prime Minister Netanyahu also said that UNIFIL refused to withdraw its troops from southern Lebanon while Israel conducted military operations against Hezbollah in the region.
 Mr. Netanyahu said that European leaders should criticize Hezbollah, instead of criticizing Israel.